super-miner/Core-Launcher/README.md

   - Faster client mod installations by changing state.json
   - Faster dedicated server installations by only installing/uninstalling the modmanifest.json file
 - Cache mod logos
+- Asynchronous fetching
+- A search bar for the mods list